Orlando (film): Critical response

-Awards

-Orlando was nominated for Academy Awards for Production (Ben Van Os, Jan Roelfs) and Costume Design (Sandy Powell).
-The film was also nominated for the 1994 Independent Spirit Awards' Best Foreign Film award.
-At the 29th Guldbagge Awards, the film was nominated for the Best Foreign Film award.
+Accolades

 Orlando: The Queer Element

 In 2017, the film was screened multiple times as part of a multi-media arts project Orlando: The Queer Element.
 The project explored issues of science and gender through history and was organised by the theatre company Clay & Diamonds, in association with organisations such as the BFI and the National Trust, with funding from the Wellcome Trust and Arts Council England.

 A one-off immersive performance using five actors—some from the LGBT community—took place on Friday 24 March at the BFI Flare: London LGBT Film Festival, alongside a 25th Anniversary screening of the film.

 A separate series of performances was mounted in June by Clay & Diamonds with over 30 actors from the performance training company Fourth Monkey.
 Together they created a site-specific piece that was performed at the National Trust venues Hanbury Hall and Knole house (the home of Vita Sackville-West, Woolf's lover, and the inspiration for Orlando).
 These performances were made for both the public and school audiences, with many of the performances featuring a screening of the film.
 The event also served part of the National Trust's "Prejudice and Pride" programme, which marked 50 years since the partial decriminalisation of homosexuality in the United Kingdom with the passage of the Sexual Offences Act 1967.

-The project also featured the screening of a number of short art films created by Masters in Design students at the Royal College of Art as well as a series of scientific workshops and lectures.
+The project also featured the screening of a number of short art films created by Masters in Design students at the Royal College of Art, as well as a series of scientific workshops and lectures.

 2020 Met Gala inspiration

 Orlando, both the film and the novel, was the primary inspiration for both the 2020 spring exhibition of the Costume Institute at the Metropolitan Museum of Art and the 2020 Met Gala.
 The exhibition, entitled "About Time: Fashion and Duration", was specifically inspired by the "labyrinth" scene in Orlando, where Tilda Swinton runs through the labyrinth dressed in an 18th-century gown before she reappears dressed in mid-19th century garb.
-Using that scene as the initial inspiration, curator Andrew Bolton took "Orlando’s concept of time and the manner in which she/he moves seamlessly through the centuries" to "trace more than a century and a half of fashion, illustrating how garments of the past influence the present."
+Using that scene as the initial inspiration, curator Andrew Bolton took "Orlando's concept of time and the manner in which she/he moves seamlessly through the centuries" to "trace more than a century and a half of fashion, illustrating how garments of the past influence the present."
 Although the COVID-19 pandemic forced the cancellation of the Met Gala, the opening of the exhibition itself was postponed until October 2020.